tarikh03/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 #### Always Sync

 Always sync the entities from the source when running a TDM task with the environment as a source.

+Click for more information on [how overriding the sync mode impacts the task execution](/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md#overriding-the-sync-mode-on-the-task-execution) process.

 ### Environment Owners